The Daubert Analysis

 If scientific, technical or other specialized knowledge will assist the trier of fact to understand the evidence or to determine a fact in issue, a witness qualified as an expert by knowledge, skill, experience, training, or education may testify thereto in the form of an opinion or otherwise.

-The wording of New Jersey Rule 702 of Evidence is identical to the Federal Rule 702.
+In fact, the wording of New Jersey Rule 702 of Evidence is identical to Federal Rule 702.

 B) New Jersey has not wholly adopted the Daubert/Kumho analysis.